 Through a decision by the Board of Directors in December 2015, Fujitsu formulated a basic policy that sets out its approach to corporate governance (the "Corporate Governance Policy").
-This Policy has been deliberated and established to best fit the present company conditions.
-However, considering the objective of corporate governance—that is, to conduct a better management—the company is working to continuously review the Policy so that it does not become too rigid or lose substance, as well as holding periodic discussions on the Policy in the Board of Directors Meeting to maintain the best corporate governance structure.
+We updated the policy in September 2023 and, adopting the stance that the aim of corporate governance is to ensure better management, we constantly review the policy to ensure that it does not become rigid or lose its relevance.
+We also discuss it with the Board of Directors as appropriate, and strive to maintain the best corporate governance system at all times.

 - Corporate Governance Policy

 Corporate Governance Structure (as of June 26, 2023)

 In accordance with its Corporate Governance Policy, the company outlines the following rules to ensure effective oversight and advice, given from the diverse perspectives of Non-Executive Directors (hereinafter, the term used for a combination of Independent Directors and Non-Executive Directors appointed from within the company), to Executive Directors on their business execution as part of the Board of Directors function while taking advantage of the company through the Audit & Supervisory Board system.